jonghyunchoe/Digital_Nomads_Brown_Hackathon/README.md

 # Digital Nomads
-> Hack@Brown 2021 submission.
+Our team's Hack@Brown 2021 submission Digital Nomads is a project based on enriching children's after school activities through a safe and online experience.
+The world is available at just the click of a mouse.
 Team members include myself, Jennifer Wang and Nikki Sohn.

-Digital Nomads is a project based on enriching children's after school activities through a safe and online experience.
-The world is available at just the click of a mouse.

 ## Inspiration
 With travel restrictions, temporary closures of attractions, and transition to online learning, COVID-19 has altered the lifestyle of millions of families.
 We were inspired to see what an alternative form of travel could look like.